Disclosure:

 I will also show you how to make certain parts of your WordPress site private, so only people with login access to the admin area can work on the page or post.

-Unpublish or Deleting?
+Unpublish or Delete?
 Understanding The Difference

 Before I dive deep into how to unpublish WordPress sites, let me quickly clear a few misconceptions.

-Unpublish and deleting a WordPress site, pages, or posts is different.
+Unpublishing and deleting a WordPress site, pages, or posts is different.

 What you’re doing here is simply blocking public access to the live URLs.